Empire of Seeds

 It was an operation as vast as it was ramshackle.
 Old envelopes that once delivered bank statements or utility bills were torn open, filled with seeds, taped back together and sent back out into the world, given new, green life.
 Sometimes seeds were carefully divided and labelled, keeping white zucchini separate from beetroot and scotch bonnet pepper.
 Other times, they were crammed into one packet, beans nestled alongside tiny lettuce seeds or dried corn kernels.
 One package to southern Germany contained eight varieties of squash alone.
 Hundreds of envelopes, containing thousands of seeds, were scattered across five continents, missing only those far reaches of Australia and the frozen expanse of Antarctica.

 This empire of seeds tells an unlikely story.
-Trace its sprawling roots back to their source and you will find that they converge in Croydon, a town to the south of London, tucked just inside the capital’s roaring orbital motorway.
+Trace its sprawling roots back to their source and you will find that they converge in Croydon, a town on the southern edge of London, tucked just inside the capital’s roaring orbital motorway.
 It’s a normal place, arguably too normal: in the UK it has become famously, if unfairly, a kind of shorthand for all-English suburban monotony.
 It is where the noughties cult favourite TV series Peep Show was set — moments of mortification playing out against an interminable landscape of office drudgery, tower blocks and overcast skies.
+The jokes don’t do justice to the diversity of the suburb and the thriving immigrant populations that live there, yet still, the judgements stick.

 There are two versions of Esiah Levy’s story, depending on who you talk to.
 The easy one goes something like this: Esiah Levy was raised with one foot planted firm in the soil.
 In the garden of their family home in Thornton Heath, South London, his father John tended squash, pumpkin and tomatoes, coaxing meagre seeds into a harvest.
 From patches of scrubby soil, armfuls of callaloo were marched into the kitchen.
 Ears of corn fattened in rare moments of English sun.
 There were times that the bounty would have to be offloaded to neighbours, family, friends and colleagues, so abundant were the fruits of John’s toil.